Teaching Geoscience Online - A Workshop for Digital Faculty

 This workshop is for faculty who teach geoscience courses in an online format, who are planning on teaching online in the near future, or who are engaged in research about online education.
 We will showcase successful strategies for the virtual classroom and provide a forum to share proven ideas for course design, class management, motivational strategies, and assessment.
 Part of the workshop will focus on working to refine parts of your online courses, along with opportunities to collaborate on group writing projects about effective teaching methods.

-The workshop will take place in two segments, with both synchronous and asynchronous sessions.
+The workshop took place in two segments, with both synchronous and asynchronous sessions.
 Proceed to the workshop overview for more information.

 Karin Kirk, Science Education Resource Center, Carleton College and SUNY Empire State College